fazlurnu/adsb_reception_model_opensky/README.md

 - model: contain the constants for the model

 ## How-to
 To generate the results, first you need to download lots of OpenSky data.
 The first thing to do is to run `get_pos_data_quick_filter.py`, this code downloads data and only save those that are considered "circular" within the time frame of the download.
 Next, you can run `get_pos_data_final_filtered.py`, this will download the data for an entire year of 2022.
 You can set the begin and end time to have less or more data.
 After that, you can run `make_reception_prob.py` to calculate the reception probability of each receiver.
-Lastly, you can run `regression` to produce the model.
+Lastly, you can run `regression.py` to produce the model.

 The regression model that I have is not the most ideal, please consider improving it.